rbe549/rbe549.github.io/project3.md

 ## 9. Acknowledgements

-This fun project was inspired by a similar project in UPenn's CIS581 (Computer Vision & Computational Photography) and University of Maryland's CMSC733 (Classical and Deep Learning Approaches for Geometric Computer Vision).
+This fun project was inspired by a similar project in UPenn's CIS581 (Computer Vision & Computational Photography), University of Maryland's CMSC733 (Classical and Deep Learning Approaches for Geometric Computer Vision) and Carnegie Mellon University's 16-889 (Learning for 3D Vision).